 Esophagostomy / Pharyngostomy Tubes

 These tubes are larger and stick out of a bandaged incision in the neck.
 Food must be blenderized but does not have to be fully liquid.
 The larger diameter of the tube makes feeding easier and the tube is more comfortable but the tube does require general anesthesia for placement.
+For more information on managing an esophagostomy tube (also known as an “E” tube), click here.

 These tubes can be placed via a endoscopy or a special applicator called an Eld gastrostomy applicator.
 The placement of this tube is performed under general anesthesia but ultimately is the most comfortable to wear of all the feeding tubes.
 A bandage around the belly protects the tube, which must stay in place a minimum of two weeks but can stay in place as long as a year (maybe longer, though the treatment of lipidosis requires generally 4-6 weeks or so of tube feeding).